Which country has the most national parks in the world? Australia!

 It’s done on a state-by-state basis.
 You’ll have to do your own research—you can start with this breakdown of Australia’s national park fees.
 However, if you’re planning a big stint around one state, check their multipass options.

-For example, both NSW and WA have passes that cover multiple of their major parks’ entry fees.
-By in large though, the healthy majority of Australia’s national parks are free minus the odd parking or camping fee.
+For example, both NSW and WA have passes that cover several of their major parks’ entry fees.
+By and large, though, the healthy majority of Australia’s national parks are free minus the odd parking or camping fee.
 After all, it wouldn’t be Australia if they didn’t try to nickel-and-dime ya!

 What to Pack for a Trip to Australia’s Wilderness